IRS Tax Lien Release and Withdrawal

 LIENS VERSUS LEVIES (OR GARNISHMENTS)

-REMEMBER…an IRS tax lien and an IRS levy or garnishment are two different things.
+REMEMBER…an IRS tax lien notice and an IRS levy or garnishment are two different things.

-An IRS Levy or Garnishment on the other hand is the actual grabbing of your property like money in accounts, wages, money owed to you by vendors, social security income etc. etc. The IRS also seizes property in limited circumstances – cars, jewelry, real property…and even your home.
+An IRS Levy or Garnishment on the other hand is the actual grabbing of your property like money in accounts, wages, money owed to you by vendors, social security income etc. etc. The IRS also seizes property in limited circumstances – cars, jewelry, real property…and in certain limited circumstances, even your home.